kachunchau/kachunchau/content/portfolio/sealskinz.md

 {{< img src="/images/Sealskinz-05.jpg" >}}

-An internal component library was created in Sketch was ease of maintainability and scability in the future.
+An internal component library was created in Sketch  maintainability.